anhtuta/chat-app/cursor.md

 In short, go from "application node manages everything" to "stateless application tiers + dedicated messaging infrastructure + scalable storage".
 That's the path to millions of users.

-## Will using Redis pub/sub solve this "millions of users" problem?
+## Will using Redis pub/sub unlock "millions of users" problem?

-Using Redis pub/sub instead of RabbitMQ won't magically unlock "millions of users."
+Maybe (see below).
 Both can relay plenty of messages, but they have different trade-offs:

 - **Redis pub/sub** is fire-and-forget: no persistence, no acknowledgements, no queueing.
 Messages go only to clients connected at that moment.
 Scaling comes from clustering and sharding, but a single Redis node can still become a bottleneck if you push high fan-out traffic through it.
 Operationally it's simpler, but you lose durability, routing features, dead-letter handling, etc.

 - **RabbitMQ** is a full broker: queues, persistent storage, back-pressure, routing options, acknowledgements, consumer groups.
 It's heavier but purpose-built for many producers/consumers.
 With clustering and mirrored queues, it already scales horizontally; the limiting factors are how you structure exchanges/queues and how many bindings you maintain.

-In your current architecture, switching to Redis pub/sub would mainly **reduce setup complexity** (no per-destination queues), but you'd still have:

-- App servers managing every WebSocket connection and memory footprint.
-- **No durable messaging**; if a consumer goes down, messages are lost.
-- Limited monitoring/tools compared to RabbitMQ plugins.

 For millions of users, the real bottlenecks are connection fan-out, state management, and persistence.
 Whether you use Redis pub/sub or RabbitMQ, you'll eventually need a dedicated WebSocket gateway or managed service, stateless auth, and a write-optimized message log (Kafka/Pulsar).
-So Redis pub/sub isn't inherently more scalable; it just changes the failure characteristics.
+Nhưng nếu chỉ tầm 1M user thì Redis pub/sub vẫn handle được

 ## Redis Pub/Sub's Approach